-Pressure Ulcer Prevention and Treatment: Everything You Need to Know
+Pressure Ulcer Prevention and Management: Everything You Need to Know

 There is a lot to consider when it comes to pressure ulcer prevention and treatment.
-Here, we’ll unpack everything you need to know about pressure ulcers, including what they are, and the steps to take when it comes to pressure ulcer prevention and the treatments available.
+Here, we’ll unpack everything you need to know about pressure ulcers, including what they are, and the steps to take when it comes to pressure ulcer prevention and management.

-When it comes to pressure ulcer prevention, it’s important to ensure that there is a level of early intervention involved.
+When it comes to pressure ulcer prevention and management, it’s important to ensure that there is a level of early intervention involved.
 It’s therefore important to make sure you’re taking all of the necessary steps to control and avoid their development entirely.

 It’s recommended to have a structured risk assessment carried out for your patient within six hours after admission in order to identify the possibility of pressure ulcer development.2,3